Tel: 203.855.1400 or E-mail

 George Giokas is Chairman and Special Projects Director—Giokas, one of the original founders of HealthDay, has 30 years in journalism including as executive news editor at Newsday and owner of StaffWriters Plus Inc., a company specializing in customized editorial assignments.

-Dr. Cynthia Haines (Dr. Cindy Haines) is HealthDay's Chief Medical Officer—Haines also is the managing editor of HealthDay's Physician's Briefing daily wire service, host of HealthDay TV, and she heads up the company's physician-directed content division.
-Follow Dr. Cindy Haines on Twitter or become a fan on Facebook.
+Dr. Cynthia Haines (Dr. Cindy Haines) is HealthDay's Chief Medical Officer—Haines also is managing editor of HealthDay's Physician's Briefing daily wire service, host of HealthDay TV, and she heads up the company's physician-directed content division.

 Robin Foster is Senior Editor—Foster has 20 years of experience in journalism, including editing stints at a Times-Mirror newspaper in Connecticut and a Times-Journal daily in Washington D.C.
 Before that, she was a reporter at The Orlando Sentinel.
 She has been with HealthDay since 2000, both as a reporter and an editor.